 - Appraisal and Financial Modelling

 - ARGUS software training

-Stephen has over twenty years teaching experience, at the Buisness School since 2005.
+Stephen has over twenty-five years teaching experience and has been with Bayes Business School since 2005.
 He is an internationally recognised academic, who sits on the boards of the European Real Estate Society and the International Real Estate Society.
 He has published over 100 papers which break new ground in the field, mostly looking at investment risks and returns, asset allocation and portfolio construction.

 Stephen teaches on the following modules: